savg92/karaoke-queue/README.md

 **Note**: The `NEXT_PUBLIC_SITE_URL` variable is used for authentication redirects in production.
 If not set, the app will attempt to auto-detect the domain from request headers or fall back to Vercel's automatically provided `VERCEL_URL`.

+**Note**: Remember to update the authentication URL in Supabase settings to match your production domain.

 ### Database Setup

 The application uses Prisma with Supabase PostgreSQL.
 Key tables: